Pilot's tip of the week

 Subscriber question:

-"What is one weather product which will give a good prediction of turbulence or even severe weather for a flight planned in the next few days?" —
+"I hate turbulence—doubly so in IMC.
+Is there a weather product which gives a good prediction of turbulence, or just severe weather, for a flight planned in the next few days?" — Cathy C.

 Martin: